Best 12V Battery Powered Air Conditioner for Van Life

 • MSRP: $3,000

-This spares you from having to worry about window or wall mounting the air conditioner, which would be an issue with a 120 Volt air conditioner.
+This spares you from worrying about window or wall mounting the air conditioner, which would be an issue with a 120 Volt air conditioner.

 It only uses 19 amps of energy in eco mode power consumption and ranges between 10 amps to 58 amps.

-It is best suited for managing ambient temperatures between 41 and 126 degrees Fahrenheit.
+It best suits ambient temperatures between 41 and 126 degrees Fahrenheit.
 The Dometic Coolair 2000 RTX CoolAir was also engineered to be very quiet.

 This is thanks in part to the two-cylinder compressor.
 It also features a large, high-contrast display that shows the individually adjustable air distribution, the four operating modes as well as the adaptive automatic mode of the air conditioner.